pamnard/SpyKit-Tracker/README.md

 >
 > We welcome feedback and contributions!

-**SpyKit** is a high-performance, self-hosted web analytics system built for high-load projects.
+**Pixel** is a high-performance, self-hosted web analytics system built for high-load projects.

-Unlike SaaS solutions, SpyKit is deployed on your own infrastructure (Docker/K8s), giving you full control over data and no limits on event volume.
+Unlike SaaS solutions, Pixel is deployed on your own infrastructure (Docker/K8s), giving you full control over data and no limits on event volume.

 ## 🚀 Key Features